tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-03-Evr-Demystifying-Algorithmic-Trading.md

   ![profit-loss-trading-algorithm](Images/profit-loss-trading-algorithm.png)

 * It is important to evaluate the performance of a trading algorithm.
 Here we multiply the per share profit/loss by 1000 to simulate the performance of the trading algorithm if it were to execute its trades using a share size of 1000.
-Results show that the trading algorithm profited $3230, and produced a return on investment of 3.23% for an initial capital allocation of $100000.
+Results show that the trading algorithm profited $3230, and produced a return on investment of 3.23% for an initial capital allocation of $100,000.

   ![simple-trading-algo-performance](Images/simple-trading-algo-performance.png)

+End the discussion with the following:

 * Explain that while this particular trading strategy wasn't actually very good, we will keep improving our strategies throughout the week until we have some very robust trading algorithms.